0

 No internal or physical validation The wheel is sold on appearance, engraved marks, or claimed material alone.
 Without validation, the customer is relying on marketing instead of engineering evidence.

 Cast or flow formed sold as forged A cast-derived wheel is styled or machined to look like a forged monoblock.
-This is a more realistic low-end risk than a dedicated 6063 forged blank supply chain.
+This is a more realistic risk than a secret supply chain of cheaper aluminium blanks.

 Practical warning: suspiciously cheap “forged” wheels are more likely to involve vague construction, skipped heat treatment, skipped FEA, generic validation images, fake markings, or cast-derived wheels sold as forged.
 6063 is not the profitable shortcut; skipped process control is.